TheDreamLabUK/website/workshop-builder/docs/07_troubleshooting.md

 6.  **Validate AI Model Access:**
     *   For Gemini: Use a simple Python script with the `google-generativeai` library to make a basic API call with your `GEMINI_API_KEY`.
-    *   For OpenAI/Codex: If using the API, use the `openai` Python library for a basic test.
-If using the Codex CLI, run `codex "hello"` in your terminal.
+    *   For OpenAI: Use the `openai` Python library for a basic Chat Completions API call.

 If you encounter an issue not listed here, the verbose logs are the best starting point for diagnosis.